finchawin/Data-Science-Professional-Practice/README.md

 ## Machine Learning

 ### Train and test split.
 The model was then split using sci-kitlearn.
-Of the 200 rows (10 seasons 20 teams), **80%  was for training and 20% for testing**
+Of the 200 rows (10 seasons 20 teams), **80%  was for training and 20% for testing**.

+A specific random seed was chosen for reproducability.

 ```python
 #Splitting into X and Y (features and target)